juan-ivan-NV/Blockchain_Dev_Nanodegree/ETH_fundamentals_and_dev_tools/README.md

 <a href="https://dappradar.com/">DApp radar:</a> In this site there many examples of applications built on the ETH network.

+## EOAs (externally owned accounts) vs CA (contract accounts).

+Externally owned accounts are owned by users with private keys while contract accounts are held by smart contracts.
+Transaction counts on EOA's refer to the number of transactions that user made while on CA's it refers to the number of times it has deployed other smart contracts.
+Many of the contents of these accounts are the same but contract accounts also hold the code from the deployed contract.

 ## Faucets for ETH testnets